 Petitioners residing in Australia who believe that their situation qualifies as an emergency may request an exemption to allow a U.S. Consulate General in Australia to accept the filing.
 Each request will be evaluated individually by a Consular officer.
 The petitioner is required to follow the steps below:

 - Provide a detailed explanation of why their case merits an exception and include any paperwork in support of this.

 - Provide a copy of the signed I-130.

-- The petitioner must provide appropriate evidence that they have permission to reside in the consular district, or if he/she is member of the U.S. military stationed in the country, a copy of the petitioner’s orders.
+- The petitioner must provide appropriate evidence that they have permission to reside in the consular district, or if they are a member of the U.S. military stationed in the country, a copy of the petitioner’s orders.

 - Each request will be evaluated individually

 - The petitioner should email:

 If your exemption request is approved, the petitioner will need to attend an interview with a Consular Officer to personally submit the I-130, supporting documents and pay the fee.
-If approved, the applicant will then be required to apply and qualify for the immigrant visa in Sydney.
+If approved, the applicant will then be required to apply and qualify for the immigrant visa.
 This process could take an additional two to four months from the date of the petitioners’ appointment.